sympa-community/sympa-contribs/sympatoldap/README.md

 ## Warnings

+* does not work for sympa servers with no robots (list data must look like /var/path/to/ROBOT/list)
 * comments are in french
 * attributes used for LDAP are hard-coded for the moment:
   - `mgrpRFC822MailMember` is used to "forward" mail